The Future of Remote Work and Travel

 The way we work and travel is always changing.
 Here are some things that are becoming more common:

-Hybrid Work is Getting Popular
+Hybrid Work Is Getting Popular

-More Companies are Going Remote
+More Companies Are Going Remote

-Co-Living and Co-Working is on the Rise
+Co-Living and Co-Working Are on the Rise

 Some countries, like Portugal and Costa Rica, now have special visas for people who work remotely.
 These visas let people work legally while they enjoy the country.
 It is likely that we’ll see more countries offering these visas soon.